Foxconn: FIH Mobile

 FIH Mobile is a subsidiary of Foxconn, offering services such as product development and after-sales support.
 It was incorporated in the tax haven of the Cayman Islands in 2000.

 On 18 May 2016, FIH Mobile announced the purchase of Microsoft Mobile's feature phone business.
 Microsoft Mobile Vietnam is also part of the sale to FIH Mobile, which consists of the Hanoi, Vietnam manufacturing facility.
 The rest of the business has been sold to a new Finland-based company HMD Global, which started developing and selling new Nokia-branded devices in early 2017.
 The total sale to both companies amounted to US$350 million.
 FIH Mobile is now manufacturing new Nokia-branded devices developed by HMD.

 Foxtron

 Foxtron (鴻華先進科技) is a joint venture of Foxconn and Yulon Group founded in 2020 for vehicular manufacturing and research and development of electric vehicles.

 Affiliates

 Sharp

 Sharp Corporation (シャープ株式会社, Shāpu Kabushiki-gaisha) is a Japanese electronics company.
 It is headquartered in Sakai, Osaka and was founded by Tokuji Hayakawa in 1912 in Honjo, Tokyo and established as the Hayakawa Metal Works Institute in Abeno, Osaka in 1924.
 Since 2016, it is majority owned by Foxconn.

 Controversies

 Foxconn has been involved in several controversies relating to employee grievances or treatment.
-Foxconn has more than a million employees.
+Foxconn has more than one million employees.
 In China, it employed more people than any other private company as of 2011.